E. T. Davies

-Ebenezer Thomas Davies (1903–1991), who was known as 'E. T.', was a schoolmaster and scholar-priest in the Church in Wales.
+Ebenezer Thomas Davies (1903–1991), who was known as E. T., was born in Pontycymer, Glamorgan in South East Wales He was a schoolmaster and scholar-priest in the Church in Wales.
+He obtained a First Class Honours degree in history at Cardiff University, after which he taught history at Pontycymwr Grammar School in the Garw valley.
+While there he met Winifred Thomas, a Latin teacher, who he married with whom he had a son and a daughter and three grandsons.
+He entered the ministry of the Church in Wales in 1936 as a deacon and became a priest in the following year.
+As a priest he wrote many historical articles and books which were extremely well-received.
+He remained a priest for the rest of his life.

 Early life and education

-Davies was born in Pontycymer, Glamorgan.
-In 1927 he obtained a First Class Honours degree in History at Cardiff University.
-After graduating, he taught History at Pontycymwr Grammar School in the Garw valley and at Cardiff while studying for his M.A. degree.
-While he was teaching at Pontycymwr Grammar School he met Winifred Thomas, a young Latin teacher, who he married and to whom he remained married until his death.
+Davies was born in Pontycymer in Glamorgan.
+In his adult life he became universally known as E.T..
+In 1927 he obtained a first-class honours degree in history at Cardiff University.
+After graduating, he taught history at Pontycymwr Grammar School in the Garw valley. and at Cardiff while studying for his M.A. degree.
+While he was teaching at Pontycymwr Grammar School he met Winifred Thomas, a Latin teacher, who he married and to whom he remained married until his death.
 They had a son and a daughter and three grandsons.

 Ministry

 Davies became a deacon in the Church in Wales in 1936 and a priest in the following year.
 He became a curate in the Diocese of Monmouth in Bassaleg (perhaps at the Church of St Basil) and Chepstow, and then became the vicar of Mathern.
 While in Mathern he wrote a history of the parish, see below under 'Books'.
 He then became the Rector of Llangybi, in which capacity he wrote, at the request of the Church in Wales Publications, 'The Church in Wales Disestablishment and disendowment', see below under 'Books'.

 Davies subsequently fulfilled many roles.
 He became a rural dean and, in 1953, a canon, and successively a senior canon and an honorary canon.
 He became the Director of Religious Education for the diocese, and an examining chaplain to the bishops of the Diocese of Monmouth and the Diocese of Swansea and Brecon, the Consultant Archivist to the Representative Body of the Church in Wales; the Examining Chaplain to the Archbishop of Wales, and most notably editor of the Historical Society of the Church in Wales, which position he held until 1973, editing volumes III through XXIV.